AWikia/HoodWiki-tunic/README.md

 # Requirements
-To Run Tunic on your wiki, you must have MediaWiki 1.36 or greater.
-Older versions are not supported
+To Run Tunic on your wiki, you must have MediaWiki 1.36 or greater and Evelution 66.0.0 or greater.
+Older versions of MediaWiki and Evelution are not supported

 # Installation
 To Install Tunic, you must download the reposistory first.
 Make a folder called **Tunic** in **Skins** diractory where you have installed MediaWiki and extract the zipped file contents in **Tunic** folder.
 Lastly, put this in **LocalSettings.php**: